Vienna in 3 Days: tips, what to see, and much more

 Make your way to the Old Stock Exchange

-The old Stock Exchange building was opened in 1771 in the name of Empress Maria Theresa and was in operation until 1860, when it was moved to the Palais Ferstel.
+The old Stock Exchange building was opened in 1771 in the name of Empress Maria Theresa and was in operation until 1860, when it was moved to the Palais Ferstel

-Buy the Vienna City Card
+Buy the Vienna Pass

 The Votivkirche is a temple of rare beauty.
 This imposing neo-Gothic building was completed in 1879 and commemorates the failed assassination attempt on Emperor Franz Joseph.
 From the outside, the two twin towers and the three portals with archivolts that form the entrances stand out.